oyieroyier/alx_personal_scripts/README.md

                    **C SCRIPT**

 The C Script when executed does the following:

   i.
 Prompts you for your file name.
-Enter the file name without the .c extension; i.e if your file name is supposed to be hello.c, type hello in the prompt.
+      Please enter the file name without the .c extension; i.e if your file name is supposed to be hello.c, type in hello at the prompt.

   ii.
 Creates a C file and auto-inserts the following boilerplate text:

       a. #include <stdio.h>.
           If you need another header file, add it manually.

       b.
-The Betty-style code description of the main function and return value.
-If you want to optionally add anything to the description e.g describing what your code does, add it manually.
-Always make sure there is an asterisk before your description.
+The Betty-style code description of the main function, your program description and return value.
+          Type in what your program does or you can put in a placeholder text.

       c. int main(void).
-If your code requires this part to be different, eg int main(), change it manually.
+          If your code requires this section to be different, eg int main(), change it manually.

       d.
 Two curly braces, betweem which is sandwiched a semi-colon.
           The semi-colon shows you where to start typing your code.

   iii.
 Opens the file in INSERT mode in Vi editor.
-If you use another editor (Nano, Emacs etc), replace "vi +star" in line 11 with your editor name.
+        If you use a different editor (Nano, Emacs etc), replace "vi +star" in line 11 with your prefered editor's name.

   iv.
-Once you are done writing your code, the script goes through your code and removes any trailing whitespace in the code.
-Betty hates those.
+Once you are done writing your code, the script goes through it and removes any trailing whitespace within it.
+Betty hates those; we're trying to please her.

   v.
 Compiles the code using the gcc -o format.
       If you prefer a different compilation style, edit line 15 of the script.